-President Biden’s push for $15 an hour minimum wage faces strong headwinds in Senate
+President Biden’s push for $15-an-hour minimum wage faces strong headwinds in Senate

 The fight over the minimum wage proposal threatens to expose divisions in the Democratic caucus and could prove an early test of Biden’s ability to force Congress to follow his agenda.
 It could also prove an enormous help to millions of workers across the country, especially those in retail and service sector industries whose job security has been tenuous because of coronavirus pandemic shutdowns.

 The federal minimum wage is worth about 17 percent less than it was in 2009, when it was last raised, according to the Economic Policy Institute, a left-leaning think tank.
-Raising the minimum wage to $15 by 2024 would amount to a raise for approximately 28 million workers, EPI said in 2019.
+Raising the minimum wage to $15 by 2024 would amount to a raise for approximately 28 million workers, the group said in 2019.

 Biden campaigned for president on a $15-an-hour minimum wage, as did the two Georgia Democrats who gave the party their Senate majority with victories in January.